 Once you add the list web part, you’ll have the option to choose from the list or lists you have created in that site collection.
-I create my lists in Microsoft Lists and then save them to the site I want to associate it to, then, when I’m editing that SharePoint Site, it is shown as an option to display in the web part.
+I create my lists in Microsoft Lists, and then save to the site I want it associated to.
+Then, when I’m editing that SharePoint Site, it is shown as an option to display in the web part.
 Once you add your list it will show like this:

 Once you select the view, your list will display accordingly.
 However, the view won't change on your SharePoint site until you edit the web part settings to your desired view.
 To do this, click the edit web part icon, and then change `View` to `Calendar` and hit `Apply`.

 Now your list web part will display in the custom calendar view you created and you are ready to `Republish` your site.
 Once you republish you are good to go with your modern calendar view.

 While this feature will greatly improve the experience in displaying a calendar on our SharePoint sites, there are some limitations:

 These are features we enjoyed with calendars on classic SharePoint, so we are hopeful they’ll eventually be available in modern, we just don’t know when.